RalfMBecker/decaf/README.md

 Compiler for the Brown Decaf language.
 Note that the language appears to be modified frequently.
 This project is based on the specifications of a Stanford 2012 class.
 Some changes were made (eventually, a full CFG grammar will be added):

 (0) options provided:

     -d: print debugging output

     -p: only pre-process, and save in <basename>.pre

     -i: only generate IR bytecode, and save in <basename>.ir

     -O: optimize; currently -
-        0: remove NOPs from IR
+        0: remove NOPs from IR,

 (1) pre-processing: implemented some steps of C++03 preprocessing directives -

      - remove comments

      - concatenate adjacent strings (2.13.4 (4))

      - add a terminating '\0' to strings (after concatenation, if applicable) (2.13.4 (5))

-    Lexer operates on pre-processed tmp-file.
+    Lexer operates on pre-processed tmp-file,

 (2) visibility of declarations and definitions is C/C++-like - from the point
     of declaration; use before declaration is error-checked,